Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations

 \subsection{Pretraining Implementation Details}

 During the initial stage of vision encoder pretraining, the model was trained for 100 epochs with a batch size of 64 and a peak learning rate of 0.002.
-We employed a cosine learning rate scheduler with a linear warmup over the first 10 epochs, a teacher momentum consine schedule from 0.992 to 1, and a weight decay cosine schedule from 0.04 to 0.4.
-For the text encoder, we initialized it from PubMedBERT and fine-tuned it on our report data for 100 epochs with a learning rate of 5e-5 and an MLM probability of 0.15.
+We employed a cosine learning rate scheduler with a linear warmup over the first 10 epochs, a teacher momentum consine schedule from 0.992 to 1, and a weight decay cosine schedule from 0.04 to 0.4, \zyc{and, for iBOT, a mask ratio randomly sampled in 0.1-0.5}.
+For the text encoder, we initialized it from PubMedBERT and fine-tuned it on our report data for 100 epochs with a learning rate of 5e-5 and an MLM \zyc{mask ratio of 0.15}.

 In the second stage—contrastive training—we used a batch size of 96 and trained for 20 epochs.
 A cosine learning rate scheduler with linear warmup over the first 2 epochs was employed, along with a weight decay schedule from 0.04 to 0.4.
 We assigned different peak learning rates to different components: 3e-4 for the linear projection head, and 3e-5 for both the vision and text encoders initialized from first stage.
 This learning rate configuration encourages effective adaptation to text supervision while preserving the pretrained knowledge from the first stage.